beemarsh/bansaz/readme.md

+# Contributors
+    Bimarsh Bhusal
+    Yubraj Bhandari

+# Platforms
+    For Frontend, Bimarsh Bhusal has implemented React Library For Backend, Yubraj Bhandari has implemented Django, a framework of Python
 # Requirements
     Python 3 (3.8 recommended)
     Node (10.16 recommended)

 # Setup
 Just run setup in root directory in cmd
 ```